4GeeksAcademy/css-tutorial-exercises-course/exercises/04.1-Combined-Rules/README.md

 border-width: 1px;
 ```

-Border's properties can be consolidated into a single line as:
+Border's properties can be consolidated into a single line like this:

 ```css
 border: black 1px solid;